 To discuss the context of this result, we will focus on knots in the rest of the introduction. \emph{Knots} are links with one connected component.
-A knot is called \emph{slice} if it is concordant to the unknot.

-Quasipositive knots arise as transverse intersections of smooth algebraic curves in $\C^2$ with the $3$-sphere $S^3\subset \C^2$, which provides a geometric characterization of these knots \cite{leeRudolph,boileau_orevkov_2001}.
+Quasipositive knots occur in complex geometry as transverse intersections of smooth algebraic curves in $\C^2$ with the $3$-sphere $S^3\subset \C^2$, which provides a geometric characterization of these knots~\cite{Rudolph_1983_alg_fcts,boileau_orevkov_2001}.
+Their study has recently attracted much attention because of its relation to contact geometry and Heegaard--Floer homology.
+For example, among fibered knots, strongly quasipositive knots are precisely those knots for which the contact structure on $S^3$ induced by the associated open book decomposition is the unique tight contact structure on $S^3$ \cite{hedden05}.
 In the context of smooth concordance, (strongly) quasipositive knots are special.
-For example, it follows from Rudolph's slice-Bennequin inequality \cite{rudolphslice} that not every knot is concordant to a quasipositive knot, and this is contrary to the behavior in the topological category \cite{borodzikFeller}.
+For example, it follows from Rudolph's slice--Bennequin inequality \cite{rudolphslice} that not every knot is concordant to a quasipositive knot, which is contrary to the behavior in the topological category \cite{borodzikFeller}.